ReanServerCommunity/ProspaceCore-Command/README.md

 # ProspaceCore-Command
 This is the framework that takes care of the commands in ProspaceCore.
 It extends the functionality of the command class and helps the user to create commands easily.
 It was created by extracting from existing code into framework.
 It created this project for further modification and management of its features.
+# Advantages of ProspaceCommand
+Compared to BukkitCommand, it provides the following functions.
+* Automatically check the permission
+* Added a description of the command in JSON format to the command
+* Supports alias commands
+* Create additional child commands
+* Easy design without writing a separate class
 # How to use ProspaceCommand
 The source code is written in Kotlin, but it is 100% compatible with Java code. <br>
 This shows that there is no problem building the plugin.<br>